Whanganui

 Mangapurua Landing to Mosley’s Campsite: 28 km, 7 hrs 15

-Along the 36.5 km route to Whakahoro are various basic camp sites.
+Along the 36.5 km route to Whakahoro are various basic campsites.
 In order, with distances from Mangapurua Landing, they are: Hellawells (7), Bettjemans (11.5 km), Johnsons (15), Mangapurua Trig (21), Mosley’s (28), and finally Whakahoro Camp (37).
+These are all free to stay at.
 Mangapurua Campsite, at the beginning, is on the opposite bank from the landing, so of no use to you.
 The Bridge to Nowhere to Hallawells is about 1 hr; to Johnson’s 3 hrs; to Mangapurua Trig 5 hrs; to Mosley’s 6.5 hrs; to Whakahoro 9 hrs (the DoC sign claims 13.5 hrs, but I swear I got to Mosley’s in 6.5 hrs and it was 2.5 hrs then to Whakahoro the next day).

 From the Bridge to Nowhere the track continues along the old road line, crossing numerous streams as the valley progressively opens out.
 It is easy walking and is popular with cyclists.
 It is narrow at first due to regrowth and slips, but becomes something you could drive a 4WD vehicle along.
 The track climbs steadily up the valley along the true left side of the Mangapurua Stream to reach Mangapurua Trig, the highest point in the area (661m), with sweeping views on a clear day.
 About 1 km after the peak take the left turn down the Kaiwhakauke Track.
 You could camp at the trig campsite before this point or push on to Mosley’s campsite.